ANSI Terminal

 Note: British English uses Colour instead of Color.

-Printing colored text to the Terminal
+Print colored text to the terminal

 use ansi_term::Colour;